avdi/ivar/README.md

 Thank you to Joel Drapper, for inspiring me with [the strict_ivars gem](https://github.com/joeldrapper/strict_ivars).

 And thanks to [Augment Code](https://www.augmentcode.com/), without which this gem wouldn't exist because I don't actually have time for pleasure projects anymore.
+This project was written by a robot, under careful step-by-step direction.

 ## Contributing